SurrealAI/surreal/docs/surreal_kube_gke.md

 gcloud auth login
 ```

-5. To run Mujoco on a multi-node cluster, you will need a multi-machine liscense.
+5. **Mujoco License.** To run Mujoco on a multi-node cluster, you will need a multi-machine license.

-6. (Optional) If you want to customize surreal, you will need to use your own docker image.
+6. **Install Docker.** (Optional) If you want to customize surreal, you will need to use your own docker image.
 You can obtain docker [here](https://www.docker.com).
 If you have docker, you can use the following command to authenticate docker with you own google cloud container registry
 ```bash
 gcloud auth configure-docker
 ```